Transaction messages send data about rooms, prices, and packages to Google. There are two primary types of Transaction messages:

 For more information, see Choosing a Delivery Mode.

 Regardless of your delivery mode, Google might also send you requests known as Live Queries.
 These Query messages seek prices in response to a current search.
 If you respond within the specified timeframe (usually a few hundred milliseconds), then your ad can appear in the auction.
 Your results can also better match the customer, including their country and device type, and the number of guests they specified.
 For more information, see Live Queries.

 You can include any combination of data updates in a single Transaction message, but there is a 100MB limit on the size of each message.
-Set the time-out appropriately if you are transferring large amounts of data.
+Typically, all Pull and Hint Requests have a response time limit of 100 seconds.
+The timeout is a configurable field adjustable by Google as requested.
 Google recommends that you set the time-out to 10 minutes for very large messages.